 The quality of the data used in the partial internal model's calculations is regularly reviewed.
 To this end, data quality standards have been laid down in a data quality management policy.
 The objective of the standards is to safeguard the quality and appropriateness of the necessary data over the long term.
-Differences Between the Standard Formula and Any Internal Model Used | Non-Compliance with the Minimum Capital Requirement and Non-Compliance with the Solvency Capital Requirement | Any Other Information

 ARAG examines data quality from the following perspectives: